 Figure 3: Bar plots showing the proportion of languages that show particular kinship syncretisms.
 Numbers in boxes show the total number of non-Papuan and Papuan languages used in each calculation.
 In the bottom row of graphs, only select structures are shown but the numbers reflect total counts.

 Asides from bifurcate merging systems, Papuan languages stand out in other ways.
-First, Papuan languages show an increased frequency of two different sibling systems, relative to the global sample: One system contains terms for elder brother, younger brother, and a single sister term (27 Papuan languages or 28% of the sample), and the other is a single kinterm for all siblings (14; 14%).
+First, Papuan languages show an higher frequency of two particular sibling systems, relative to the global sample.
+One system contains three terms, one each for elder brother, younger brother, and a single sister term (27 Papuan languages or 28% of the sample).
+The other is a single kinterm for all siblings (14; 14%).
 Both these structures occur most commonly in Nuclear Trans-New Guinea languages, however, this is also the largest clade.
 Small counts of languages in Papuan language clade make comparisons difficult.
 The single-term sibling system has as many languages in the Timor-Alor-Pantar clade as it does in the Trans-New-Guinea, but this count makes up 71% of Timor-Alor-Pantar languages.
 These systems are found in 13 and 6 Papuan language clades, respectively.

 Another common feature of Papuan kinship terminology is reciprocity in grandkin terms, as described in Watam, Nen and Komnzo, and Nagovisi.
 In taking a broader view, we see that around 34% of our Papuan sample contains reciprocity between grandfathers and grandsons, compared to only 15% of our non-Papuan sample.
 We see a similar pattern between grandmothers and granddaughters (36% in Papuan languages, 15% in non-Papuan).
 Although this feature is proportionally more common in Papuan languages than non-Papuan, it is not the most common organisation of grandkin – with most Papuan languages (57%) having separate words for grandfather and grandson.
 Grandkin reciprocity occurs in 18 languages clades.

-Finally, Papuan kinship contains a disproportionate occurrence of matrilineal skewing languages, another feature that is commonly affiliated with patterns of exchange.
+Finally, Papuan kinship contains a disproportionate occurrence of matrilineal skewing, another feature that is commonly affiliated with patterns of exchange.
 16% of Papuan languages contain this feature (n = 12), compared to 5% of non-Papuan languages.
 Seven of these 12 languages are from the Nuclear Trans-New Guinea clade, largely in Central West Papuan, with a small cluster of languages in the Trans-fly region of Papua New Guinea.